mahnoorsheikh16/Node-Classification-with-Graph-Neural-Networks/README.md

 – The hidden dimensions match the other models.

-– Used mean aggregation to summarize neighbourhood information.
+– Mean aggregation to summarize neighbourhood information.

 – Dropout 0.5 for regularization.